comp-well-org/fair-tab-diffusion/readme.md

 # Fair Tabular Diffusion

+NOTE: The code for our method is in `src`, and the Python script for running experiments using our method is `fairtabddpm_opt.py`.

 ## Setup

 The PyTorch version we used in this project is `2.3.0+cu121`, and you can install the required packages by running the following command: